Skip to content

 Also build the logic.
 If you need a backend, build that.

-This step will require the most amount of time.
+This step will require the most amount of time and is much more complex than I can describe in a few sentences.

 I have seen realfavicongenerator.net recommended before to generate your favicons files.
 The explanation at evilmartians.com about favicons on why you’d need all this can also be helpful.